Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 After filling in the fields **Date from** and **Amount** click the **Add** button.

-When you have finished making the changes, click the **Save** button.
+When you have finished filling in the fields, click the **Save** button.

 ## Terminals / Controllers
 Inside this section you can view, create and edit all terminals/controllers.
 The terminal is the point of sale of the site and the controller manages the pumps.
+To make queries easier, there is a panel of filters at the top.

 ![Terminals](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Terminals.PNG)

 To create a Terminal/Controller, click the **New** button.

 ![Terminals New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Terminals%20New.PNG)

+The fields to complete are the following:

 * **Merchant:** Select the merchant associated to the terminal/controller.
 * **Site:** Select the site associated to the terminal/controller